CCE Country Profile

 Under the Ministry of Trade, Industry and Energy, the Korea Energy Agency is responsible for climate change communication.
 The Agency provides both school and social environmental education, with a focus on energy savings, energy conservation, and a low-carbon lifestyle.

-In addition, a number of non-state actors, such as non-governmental organizations and civil society organizations are also involved in climate change education and communication in the Republic of Korea.
+In addition, several non-state actors, such as non-governmental organizations and civil society organizations are also involved in climate change education and communication in the Republic of Korea.

 III) Relevant laws, policies, and plans